TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 Starting from `serial_gol.c`, we used MPI to parallelize I/O, initialisation and evolution, and openMP to further parallelize initialisation and evolution, letting each process spawn a number of threads.
 To mix MPI and openMP we chose the **funneled approach**, in which MPI calls can be done from within openMP parallel regions, but only by the master thread.
 This allowed us to write the system's dumps and to communicate among mpi processes whithout having to get out of the parallel region, and therefore avoiding the parallel regions "management" overhead.

 As we said previously, the code is presented in two forms: one [`parallel_gol.c`](src/parallel_gol.c) that uses functions defined in [`gol_lib.c`](src/gol_lib.c) for PGM header reading and evolution, and one [`parallel_gol_unique.c`](src/parallel_gol_unique.c) that has the very same functions for evolution "embedded".
 We present both versions because we cannot exclude the overhead caused by function calls to be not negligible on some systems.
 We did some tests on ORFEO and it seemed to be irrelevant, at least for small numbers of generations.
 In the following we will refer to `parallel_gol.c`, but, a part from the separation of evolution functions, the code is identical to `parallel_gol_unique.c`.

+In `src/` you can also find a version od prallel GOL, called `parallel_gol_mod.c`, which is exactly the same as `parallel_gol.c`, but with array warm up to reduce false sharing.
+Basically: before reading the playground, each thread accesses its portion of grid, so that it is stored in a closer RAM bank to the core.

 For time measurements we use the function `omp_get_wtime`, called by the master thread from within the parallel region.
 The use of `#pragma omp barrier` statements makes sure that the time measured is the actual one between the beginning and the end of the evolution, and not some kind of average among threads' times.
 If compliled with `-DTIME`, in addition to be printed to standard output, the measured time is also printed to a file called `data.csv`.